TonyGermaneri/pivot-form/README.md

 Applications include.

 * Automated generation of forms directly from database schemas.
-* Granular access control to UI elements.
+* Simple way to provide granular access control to UI elements.
 * Simplifying the display of complex and hierarchical data without writing code.
 * Abstraction of complex asynchronous validation routines.  (e.g.: data validation is based on async select values)
 * Getting and setting row data via asynchronous functions.